-34.5.4 Gifts and Hospitality
+33.6.5 Gifts and Hospitality

 The ACD and the Investment Manager may provide or receive hospitality or small business gifts from intermediaries who sell their products, operators of other collective investment schemes in which they invest, or other counterparties with whom we deal.
-The hospitality is typically a meal or attendance at a social engagement where the opportunity exists for participants to discuss business issues such as market developments or the ACD's and the Investment Manager's products.
+The hospitality is typically a meal or other engagement where the opportunity exists for participants to discuss business issues such as market developments or the ACD's and the Investment Manager's products.

 The ACD and the Investment Manager may also provide assistance, such as providing a speaker, or paying towards materials used at a business training event or a conference organised by or for such firms.
 Such gifts and hospitality are in no way predicated on past, current, or future business activity.

-The ACD's and the Investment Manager's procedures place controls on such arrangements to ensure that there is no Shareholder disadvantage.
-Our normal limits per individual events/items are £200 for hospitality and £100 for gifts per individual concerned.
+The ACD's and the Investment Manager's procedures places controls on such arrangements to ensure that there is no Shareholder disadvantage.
+Our normal limits per individual events/items is £150 for hospitality and £30 for gifts per individual concerned.

-34.6 Management of collateral
+33.7 Management of collateral